Vikramadityaa/m_creditech_assgn/README.md

 # Credit Risk Modeling Pipeline

-This repository contains an end-to-end pipeline for credit risk modeling using loan application, account, and enquiry data.
-The process includes data loading, sanity checks, EDA, feature engineering, model training, and predictions.
+This repository contains an end-to-end pipeline for credit risk modeling using account and enquiry data.
+The process includes data loading, sanity checks, EDA, feature engineering, feature selection (not actively used rn), model training, and predictions.

 ---